fede-vaccaro/HedgeDB/README.md

   quotient filter on the read path to skip SSTs that can't contain a key.
 - **Per-thread WAL.** Each writer thread owns its own WAL file, no inode contention on the hot path.
-- **Direct I/O.** `O_DIRECT` everywhere on the SST path: predictable latencies and transparent memory usage, avoiding IO stalls from page-cache pressure.
+- **Direct I/O.** reads, flush and compactions use `O_DIRECT`: predictable latencies and transparent memory usage, with no IO stalls from page-cache pressure.
 - **MVCC.** Snapshot isolation over range scans.

 ---